Capstone-Projects-2025-Spring/aac-go-fish/documentation/docs/requirements/use-case-descriptions.md

 * [Use Case 8 – Skip Joyride](#use-case-8--skip-joyride)

 1. A customer walks to the counter, thinks for a moment, and presents an order request.
-2. A thought bubble shows shows the customer's order.
+2. A thought bubble shows the customer's order.

 ---